telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 - Staked sTLOS helps you put your staked TLOS to work in Defi and explore additional yield opportunities.
 - Helps lock TVL on EVM, enabling more attraction for investors and Dapps building on Telos.

->   Disclaimer: Having sTLOS on the tEVM does not allow you to vote in governance processes (including block producers and worker proposals) - these are limited to the native Network.
-Stake on Native to participate in Defi.
+>   Disclaimer: Having sTLOS on the tEVM does not allow you to vote in governance processes (including block producers and worker proposals) - these are limited to the Zero Network.
+Stake on Zero to participate in Defi.
 Stake on EVM for receipt token and more yield opportunities.
 It's simple to ask yourself this question: why am I staking?
 What is my defi play(have a plan), as there is a 3-5 day locking period.

 ## Prerequisites

 You can easily create a new account on Metamask or utilize an existing tEVM account when staking to sTLOS.
-If you have never used tEVM before with your Telos native account, the following guide will assist you in creating a tEVM account using the [TLOS_Webwallet](https://wallet.telos.net/).
+If you have never used tEVM before with your Telos Zero account, the following guide will assist you in creating a tEVM account using the [TLOS_Webwallet](https://wallet.telos.net/).

 To stake TLOS on EVM following pre-requisites are required: